Xalgorithms/general-documentation/docs/arch-2.0.md

 to schedule computations, to receive results and to query for information from the system.

-All requests for the system enter via the Command Service as Commands.
-These Commands are *pseudo-transactional* in that **no** results appear until all internal elements of the Command are satisfied.
-Examples of Commands: submitting a document for processing, adding or updating a Rule, etc.
+All requests for the system enter via the Schedule Service as Tasks.
+These Commands are *pseudo-transactional* in that **no** results appear until all internal elements of the Tasks are satisfied.
+Examples of Tasks: submitting a document for processing, adding or updating a Rule, etc.

 External applications may register to receive events related to